2023 Best Visual & Performing Arts Schools in North Carolina

 Top 10 Best Visual & Performing Arts Schools

-Our 2023 rankings named Duke University the best school in North Carolina for visual and performing arts students.
-Located in the city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Our analysis found Duke University to be the best school for visual and performing arts students who want to pursue a degree in North Carolina.
+Located in the city of Durham, Duke is a private not-for-profit school with a large student population.

-The excellent programs at University of North Carolina School of the Arts helped the school earn the #2 place on this year’s ranking of the best visual and performing arts schools in North Carolina.
-Located in the midsize city of Winston-Salem, UNCSA is a public school with a small student population.
+Out of the 21 schools in North Carolina that were part of this year’s ranking, University of North Carolina School of the Arts landed the # 2 spot on the list.
+Located in the medium-sized city of Winston-Salem, UNCSA is a public college with a small student population.

 On average, visual and performing arts graduates from UNCSA take out $26,169 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $444.